Im-Rises/cpu_intel_8080_emulator/README.md

 cargo test cpu_test_rom_tst8080 --release
 ```

-You can also debug the processes by uncommenting the two lines following lines in the `cpu.rs` file in the `test`
+You can also debug the processes by uncommenting the two following lines in the `cpu.rs` file in the `test`
 module.

 ~~~